mp051998/amz-clone/README.md

-# amz-clone — Amazon storefront rebuild (8x assignment)
+# amz-clone — Amazon storefront rebuild

 A rebuild of the amazon.com shopping experience.